 For a long time, I was cut through with pain and confusion and the sheer naive hope that it had all simply been a misunderstanding.
-It’s only since December 2012 that I confided in a few people and discovered that the perpetrator was a serial, simultaneous, long-term emotional abuser.
-I realised I had been set up, professionally used, physically and mentally exploited and then hardcore scammed in some kind of psycho Bernie Madoff con trick, a sicko Ponzi scheme.
+It’s only since December 2012 that I confided in a few people and discovered that the perpetrator was a serial, simultaneous, long-term, pathological abuser; that this is, indeed, an open secret in our industry.
+I realised I had been set up, professionally used, sexually and mentally exploited and then hardcore scammed.
 In a weird way, I found it comforting that there had been many other victims simultaneous to, before and after me and this wasn’t just my special karmic destiny, as if I was one cursed individual going round with Kick Me written on my forehead and that the Gods were up there laughing amongst themselves, 'Ha ha ha, Bidisha.
 She's so stupid.'
 Because Gods, believe me, I have said that to myself one million times.

 Literally and metaphorically, I am worn down with hiding in fear while the perpetrator takes coarse advantage of worship and grovelling from groupies and enablers, allies and cronies, peers and club members.
 I’m done.
 But what happens in the gap between a trauma ending and a new life beginning?
 I don’t want to slink away, cowed and beaten, to roam the earth in virtuous poverty, grinding myself into the ground doing good works like some saint.
 Do I accept defeat and quit?
 Do I stay and fight to maintain a professional existence that now feels stale and tainted, reduced by horror, defiled with fear?